Lukepancrazi9/meet-app/README.md

 So that I can still see previously loaded events

 Scenario: User goes offline and uses the app
-    - Given the user loses internet connection while on the app
+    - Given the user loses internet connection while on the app <br />
-    - When the user refreshes the page
+    - When the user refreshes the page <br />
     - Then the previously loaded events should still be displayed And a message should be shown indicating the user is offline